Neutron-quark stars: Discerning viable alternatives for the higher-density part of the equation of state of compact stars: Acknowledgments

 \section{Acknowledgments}

 Our simulations were carried out on the Hokusai Bigwaterfall supercomputer in RIKEN and the XC50 system at the Center for Computational Astrophysics~(CfCA) of the National Astronomical Observatory of Japan~(NAOJ).
-Y.H. would like to thank the stimulating discussions at the 2024 TDLI Workshop on Dense Matter Equation of State and Frontiers in Neutron Star Physics.
+Y.H. is thankful for the stimulating discussions at the 2024 TDLI Workshop on Dense Matter Equation of State and Frontiers in Neutron Star Physics.
 S.H. is supported by the Japan Society for the Promotion of Science~(JSPS) KAKENHI Grant No. 22F22750.
 Y.H. is supported by the National Natural Science Foundation of China No. 12233011 and by the Postdoctoral Fellowship Program of CPSF under Grant Number GZC20241915.
 T.K. is supported by the JSPS KAKENHI Grant No. 23K03377 and No. 18H05407 and by the Graduate Program on Physics for the Universe (GPPU) at Tohoku University.
 H.S. is supported by the JSPS KAKENHI Grant No. JP23K20848 and JP24KF0090, and by the FY2023 RIKEN Incentive Research Project.
 H.S. and S.N. are supported by the Pioneering Program of RIKEN for Evolution of Matter in the Universe (r-EMU).
 K.T. is supported by the JSPS KAKENHI Grant No. 17K14305 and 23K03399.
-K.T. and S.N. are supported by the JSPS KAKENHI Grant No. 19H00693.
+L.B. and S.N. are supported by the JSPS KAKENHI Grant No. JP25H00675.
+S.N. is supported by the JSPS KAKENHI Grant No. JP23K25874.
+S.N. is supported by the JST ASPIRE Program "RIKEN-Berkeley mathematical quantum science initiative".